Spinal Decompression in Flower Mound TX

 How much does spinal decompression cost?

-It's probably the most common question we get because you've probably spent a lot of money already trying other treatment with little to no result.
+It's probably the most common question we get because you've probably spent a lot of money already trying other treatments with little to no results.

 Or you've seen your other doctor's bills and may be concerned that this will cost a lot.
 It doesn't!

-We know it's hard to put more money in a treatment that you don't know 100% works.
+We know it's hard to put more money into a treatment that you don't know 100% works.
 However, what are you really losing if you don't try?

-In our office, the range of our patients expense is anywhere from $600-$2500 for their treatment plan.
+In our office, the range of our patient's expenses is anywhere from $600-$2500 for their treatment plan.
 Those on the $600 end did not require a lot of sessions or additional therapy for their pain and those in the $2500 range had a pretty bad disc and needed a lot of work.

 We don't boast that this will be the absolute solution for your back pain or neck pain, but we are confident that it has a high chance of succeeding, not just for the short term, but long term.

 If you are serious about getting your health back and working without nagging pain, spending time with your kids and seeing them grow up and being involved in their daily activities, or just getting back to walking without pain, we think it's worth taking a closer look at the potential of what spinal decompression can do for you.

 Our office provides free consultations to answer any other questions you may have because we know a decision like this is not a light one.

 Please contact our office any time to set up a time with our doctor and we can go into more detail as to what the treatment will entail and if you'd qualify based on your condition.